 Since the software is modular, it is easier to change or swap out specific parts of the blockchain.
 For example, a developer can build a blockchain that uses Tendermint for consensus and use a different execution environment, like the EVM.

 The most common use case so far for modular software is for building monolithic blockchains.
 Instead of building a new blockchain from scratch when a team wants to make improvements, modular software enables them to use an existing framework to build off of.
 This allows developers to focus on improving specific parts of the blockchain they want to, without worrying about building all the blockchain’s features.

 Tendermint and the Cosmos SDK have since become the most used modular software for building monolithic blockchains, with over 45 public chains running today.
 Some of those include monolithic blockchains like the Cosmos Hub and even modular blockchains like rollups.

 We know that modular software is useful for building monolithic blockchains, but it can also be useful for building modular blockchains like rollups.
 For example, you can take the Cosmos SDK and replace Tendermint with some rollup software, so now you get a Cosmos SDK rollup.
-This rollup software is exactly how Rollmint works.
+This rollup software is exactly how Rollkit works.